digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 ^^^^^^^^^^^^^^^^^^^^

 Performance-wise, we can note the following: when we migrate contracts, we write directly into the respective event logs.
-This means that on the source synchronizer, we insert a transfer-out, while we write a transfer-in and the contract into the target synchronizer.
+This means that on the source sync domain, we insert a transfer-out, while we write a transfer-in and the contract into the target sync domain.
 Writing this information is substantially faster than any kind of transaction processing (several thousand migrations per second on a single CPU/16-core test server).
 However, with very large datasets, the process can still take quite some time.
 Therefore, we advise you to measure the time the migration takes during